glvckoma/strawberry-jam/README.md

 <em>Strawberry Jam is a fork of the original <a href="https://github.com/Sxip/jam">Jam</a> project by sxip.</em>
 </div>

+## 🍓 What's Different from the Original Jam?

+Strawberry Jam is a fork of the original [Jam](https://github.com/Sxip/jam) project, with new features, plugins, and improvements not found in the original.
+See [Strawberry Jam vs. Jam: What's Different?](community-guide/strawberry-jam-vs-jam.md) for a friendly and technical comparison.

 ## 🚀 Quick Start

 ### 🪟 Windows